 For more information or to register for the weekend, contact Julian at julwood@gmail.com or phone him on 07977 263011.
-You can also find out more details by searching for the event on Facebook, or visiting the page on the YFGM website: www.yfgm.quaker.org.uk/events/yfgm~free he Religious Society Friends, commonly known as Quakers, are a religious group which started in the north of young adult Quakers in Britain.
-England in the seventeenth century.
-Originally a Christian sect, modern Quakers include people from a multitude of religious and philosophical positions.
+You can also find out more details by searching for the event on Facebook, or visiting the page on the YFGM website: www.yfgm.quaker.org.uk/events/yfgm--free

-Costs are £40 per person, but bursaries are available - contact the YFGM coordinator, Niki, at yfgm@quaker org.uk for more information.
+Costs are £40 per person, but bursaries are available - contact the YFGM coordinator, Niki, at yfgm@quaker .org.uk for more information.